Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 1. **Bug 1:**
      *  As I wanted to have the navigation bar to be fixed on top of the **hero** image the first bug I encountered was finding a background color for the Navigation that also complimented the hero image.
-I did not like the solid background colors as I felt that this was too harsh on the hero image.
+I did not like the solid background colors as I felt that this was too harsh on top of the hero image.

     **The Fix:**
     * I decieded to use a transparent background using rgba(0, 0, 0, 0.6) code.
-This does not cover anyof the hero image.
+This does not cover any of the hero image.

 2. **Bug 2:**
      * As I decided to go with the transparent background for the navigation this then caused difficulty finding the color